 There are no calendar events right now.

 While the curriculum stresses creative production, it is not exclusively goal-oriented.
-Exploration, experimentation, and discovery are stressed.
+Exploration, experimentation, and discovery are key elements.
 The process - an awareness of the avenues of discovery and stimulating detours - is as important as product.

 Ghen Zando Dennis, a nationally known media artist, is the Artistic Director of the School.
-She has assembled a faculty of outstanding media artists for the program.
+She has assembled an outstanding faculty for the program.